3mkay/drupal-docker/README.md

 The solr configuration is specific for the Drupal module ```search_api_solr```, so it won't do much good for pretty much any other needs.

-The search indexes are NOT keept post container shutdown.
+The search indexes are NOT kept post container shutdown.
 Every time you restart your containers, you will have to rebuild the indexes.